JoseJuan81/scraping-linkedin/.ipynb_checkpoints/README-checkpoint.md

 python script to get contacts from severals companies using my premium linkedin account

 ### How to use
-You need to create a 'secret.txt' file at the root of the directory and add your LinkedIn email and password like this:
+You need to create a 'secret.txt' at the root of the directory and add your LinkedIn email and password like this:
     my@email.com
     my_pass_123456

-Probably you need a Premium account because the amount of interactions with LinkedIn page.
-I didn't know but LinkedIn free account has a limited numbers of search

 ### Description in constantes.py
 This file has many important information for the script to work fine: